tulustul/Civi-Orbis/wiki/gdd.md

 ## Overview

-`Civi Orbis` is a turn-based strategy game inspired by the Civilization series.
+`Cives Orbis` is a turn-based strategy game inspired by the Civilization series.
 Some may even say it's a Civilization clone.
 The base concept is the same as in Sid Meier's famous title and a lot of mechanics are very similar.
 For this reason, I won't write a lot about the game's concept.
 Let's just say it is about **leading a civilization from prehistory to modern times**.
 Despite being the civ clone, the game has some distinct attributes which in my opinion justify is's creation.

 ### Why another civ clone?